 - Minimum control zone distance required from the scaffold is 10 feet

-- Follow ratio 1:1 for each frame worked on to a max distance of 35 feet
+- ❖ Follow ratio 1:1 for each frame worked on to a max distance of 35 feet

 - At 2 frames distance required 20 feet

 - At 3 frames distance required 30 feet

 - At 4 frames distance required 35 feet

-HEALIH & SAFETY MANUAL When setting up control zone use red danger tape to secure the perimeter.
+When setting up control zone use red danger tape to secure the perimeter.
 Setup safety signs to identify, "Overhead Work" near entrance of control zone.

 Note: As required - the minimum clearance zone may be reduced when the control zone backs onto the end of the structure/building.
 The environment around may also use as a control zone provided it limits Worker's exposure to hazards including falling materials.

-To perform ladder rescue, follow the steps below: Step 1 - If the fallen Worker is suspended from a lifeline, move the Worker (if Rescue Procedure: possible) to an area that Rescuers can access safely with a ladder.
-Stop 2 .
-Set up the appropriate ladder(c) to reach the fallen Worker Step 2 - Set up the appropriate ladder(s) to reach the fallen Worker.
-Step 3 - Rig separate lifelines for rescuers to use while carrying out the rescue from the ladder(s).
-If the fallen Worker is not conscious or cannot reliably help with the rescue, at least two Rescuers may be needed.
-Step 4 - Other Rescuers on the ground (or closest work surface) should lower the fallen Worker while the Rescuer on the ladder guides the fallen Worker to the ground (or work surface).
-Step 5 - Once the fallen Worker has been brought to a safe location, administer • first aid and treat the person for suspension trauma and any other injury.
-Step 6 - Arrange transportation to hospital if required.
-Additional Comments:
+To perform ladder rescue, follow the steps below:

+- Step 1 If the fallen Worker is suspended from a lifeline, move the Worker (if possible) to an area that Rescuers can access safely with a ladder. - Step 2 - Set up the appropriate ladder(s) to reach the fallen Worker. - Step 3 Rig separate lifelines for rescuers to use while carrying out the rescue from the ladder(s).
+If the fallen Worker is not conscious or cannot reliably help with the rescue, at least two Rescuers may be needed. - Step 4 - Other Rescuers on the ground (or closest work surface) should lower the fallen Worker while the Rescuer on the ladder guides the fallen Worker to the ground (or work surface). - Step 5 Once the fallen Worker has been brought to a safe location, administer first aid and treat the person for suspension trauma and any other injury. - Step 6 - Arrange transportation to hospital if required.